 Over the last year, I’ve followed the gain in popularity of Minds.
 I just registered a new account for this review and I’m impressed.
 Minds only requires more new users to drive the network effect and push towards dethroning Facebook and Twitter.

 Element (formerly Riot) is the primary instance of the decentralized chat service Matrix.
-The goal of the open-source platform is to be the privacy-centric alternative to Slack and Discord.
+The goal of the open-source platform is to be a privacy-centric alternative to Slack and Discord.

 PrivacyTools lists Matrix as their top pick for federated real-time communication and team chat platforms replacing systems like Slack or Microsoft Teams.
 The government of France implemented a fleet of Matrix servers called Tchap placing a heavy vote of confidence in the decentralized social network.